 2 cups water

 2 tablespoons olive oil or coconut oil

 1 large onion, chopped

 2 cloves garlic, minced

 1 tomato, diced

 2 tablespoons homemade Italian seasoning (click here for recipe)

-Gluten-free brown rice angel hair pasta, cooked (or any pasta of your choice—we love spaghetti squash and zucchini noodles)
+Gluten-free brown rice angel hair pasta, cooked (or any pasta or veggie noodles of your choice—we love spaghetti squash and zucchini noodles)

 To cook the lentils, put lentils, water, and salt in a sauce pan and bring to a boil.
 Lower to simmer and cook with the lid off for 45 minutes, or until the lentils are soft.
 The water will be nearly gone.

 Add oil to a large skillet and sauté garlic and onion.
 Once the onions are soft, add bell pepper.
 Cook for another few minutes.
 Then add tomato, tomato sauce, Italian seasoning, and cooked lentils.
 Let it simmer until the bell pepper are cooked as thoroughly as you like.